kubernetes/autoscaler/cluster-autoscaler/FAQ.md

 Currently Cluster Autoscaler has 5 expanders:

-* `random` - this is the default expander, and should be used when you don't have a particular need for the node groups to scale differently.
+* `random` - should be used when you don't have a particular need for the node groups to scale differently.

 * `most-pods` - selects the node group that would be able to schedule the most pods when scaling